SzymkowskiDev/reactivity-app/README.md

 # Reactive App
 The R Shiny app that showcases all the posibilities with the reactivity system of Shiny.

 ## 🔗 Links
 * [Reactive App on the Web](https://szymkowskidev.shinyapps.io/reactive-app/)
 * [Medium post](http://markdown.github.io)

+## ✅ Advantages of reactive expressions
+- [x] Make code easier to maintain
+- [x] Are necessary for even moderate in complexity apps
+- [x] Fewer data operations occur, which is a major advantage when data operations are computing-intensive
+- [x] Fewer call to API need to be made (API throttling)
+- [x] Reactive expressions simplify the code
+- [x] Reactive expressions cache their outputs
+- [x] kk

 ## 📝 Examples
 **Example 1.
 Title**